Creates an API key for access without requiring basic authentication.

 - (string) Specifies the name for this API key.

 - (Optional, array-of-role-descriptor) An array of role descriptors for this API key.
 This parameter is optional.
-When it is not specified or is an empty array, then the API key will have the permissions of the authenticated user.
-If you supply role descriptors, they must be a subset of the authenticated user’s permissions.
+When it is not specified or is an empty array, then the API key will have a point in time snapshot of permissions of the authenticated user.
+If you supply role descriptors then the resultant permissions would be an intersection of API keys permissions and authenticated user’s permissions thereby limiting the access scope for API keys.
 The structure of role descriptor is the same as the request for create role API.
 For more details, see role management APIs.

 - (Optional, string) Expiration time for the API key.
 By default, API keys never expire.